 3. Complete your Christmas shopping in Bruges

-Bruges has plenty of boutique shopping.
+Bruges has plenty of boutique shops for those last-minute Christmas gifts.
 The main shopping area is around Markt Square.
 Shopping streets to note are Noordzandstraat, Zuidzandstraat, Steenstraat, and Geldmuntstraat.

-Note that Brugge is famous for its lace and chocolate if you're looking to bring souvenirs home to your friends.
+Note that Bruges is famous for its lace and chocolate if you're looking to bring souvenirs home.

 4. Visit the Basilica of the Holy Blood